YangLiangwei/GraphAU/README.md

 # Official Implementation of GraphAU.

-A Pytorch and DGL implementation for the CIKM 2023 paper below:
+An official Pytorch and DGL implementation for the CIKM 2023 paper (Best Short Paper Honorable Mention) below:
 [Graph-based Alignment and Uniformity for Recommendation](https://arxiv.org/abs/2308.09292)